 The first of a two-course sequence in algebra intended to help prepare students for transfer level mathematics.
 An introduction to the following topics is included: the vocabulary of algebra, translation from English to algebra, evaluation of literal expressions, and functions.
-Topics covered in more depth include: solving and graphing linear equations and inequalities in one and two variables; solving and graphing systems of equations in two variables; factoring; algebraic operations on polynomial, rational, and radical expressions; solving quadratics using factoring; and rational equations.
+Topics covered in more depth include: solving and graphing linear equations and inequalities in one and two variables; solving and graphing systems of equations in two variables; factoring: algebraic operations on polynomial, rational, and radical expressions; solving quadratics using factoring; and rational equations.
 Computational techniques developed in prealgebra are prerequisite skills for this course.
 Recommended for students with little or no recent knowledge of algebra.
 Pass/No Pass only.
 Non-degree applicable.

-096 PREPARATION FOR ELEMENTARY STATISTICS 6 UNITS
+096 INTERMEDIATE ALGEBRA FOR STATISTICS

-An accelerated one-semester course to transfer-level Elementary Statistics (Math 160) covering core concepts from arithmetic, prealgebra, elementary and intermediate algebra, and descriptive statistics that are needed to understand the basics of college-level statistics.
+An accelerated one-semester course to transfer-level Elementary Statistics (Math 160) covering core concepts from arithmetic, pre-algebra, elementary and intermediate algebra, and descriptive statistics that are needed to understand the basics of college-level statistics.
 Concepts are taught through the context of descriptive data analysis.
-The core arithmetic and algebra skills needed to understand the concepts, formulas, and graphs used in transferlevel statistics are investigated in a "just-in-time" approach rather than the standard sequence found in the traditional algebra path.
+The core arithmetic and algebra skills needed to understand the concepts, formulas, and graphs used in transfer-level statistics are investigated in a "just-in-time" approach rather than the standard sequence found in the traditional algebra path.
+Additional emphasis is placed on solving and graphing linear, exponential, and logarithmic equations; modeling with linear and exponential functions; and exponential and logarithmic functions as inverses of each other.
 This course is NOT intended for math, science, computer science, business, or engineering majors.
-Pass/ No Pass only.
 Non-degree applicable.

-097 PLANE GEOMETRY
+097 PLANE GEOMETRY 3 UNITS